Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance

 Severe illness or injury abroad may result in a financial burden on travelers.
-Although planning for every possible contingency is impossible, travelers can reduce the cost of a medical emergency by considering the purchase of 3 types of insurance for their trip: travel insurance, travel health insurance, and medical evacuation insurance.
+Although planning for every possible contingency is impossible, travelers can reduce the cost of a medical emergency by considering the purchase of a specialized insurance policy for their trip, regardless of whether or not they have a domestic health insurance plan.
+There are 3 types of policies: travel insurance, travel health insurance, and medical evacuation insurance.
 These insurance policies can be purchased before a trip to provide coverage in the event of an illness or injury and may be of particular importance to travelers with chronic medical conditions.
-Basic accident or travel insurance may even be required for travelers to certain destinations.
+Basic accident or travel insurance may even be required for travelers with certain itineraries.
+For example, cruise ships have medical staff on board, but treatment may not be included in passengers’ ticket costs.
+In this case, those traveling by cruise ship may want to consider a specialized insurance policy.

-Some health insurance carriers in the United States may provide coverage for emergencies that occur while traveling abroad.
-Travelers should examine their coverage and planned itinerary to determine which medical services, if any, will be covered abroad and the level of supplemental insurance needed.
+Some health insurance carriers in the United States may cover emergencies that occur while traveling abroad.
+Travelers should examine their coverage and itinerary to determine which medical services, if any, will be covered abroad and the level of supplemental insurance needed.
 The following is a list of characteristics to consider:

 - Exclusions for treating exacerbations of preexisting medical conditions